Interpretation & Translation

 Sign Language Interpretation

 The Board for Evaluation of Interpreters (BEI) tests and certifies the skill level of individuals seeking to become certified sign language interpreters in Texas.
-The BEI is operated by the Office for Deaf and Hard of Hearing Services (DHHS) of the Texas Department of Assistive and Rehabilitative Services (DARS).
+The BEI is operated by the Office for Deaf and Hard of Hearing Services (DHHS) of the Texas Health and Human Services Commission (HHSC).
 The Office of Court Administration is not involved in this process.

 The BEI Interpreter Search page can help you find a certified court interpreter for American Sign Language.